smwhikeh/smwhikeh.github.io/README.md

 # Github Page for Sophie's Academic Website

-Welcome to my github page for my academic website!
+Welcome to my GitHub page for my academic website!

 This page is still a work in progress as I learn more about HTML and Tailwind CSS customization. :)